hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket.html.markdown

 * `logging` - (Optional) A settings of [bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/UG/ManagingBucketLogging.html) (documented below).
 * `lifecycle_rule` - (Optional) A configuration of [object lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) (documented below).
 * `acceleration_status` - (Optional) Sets the accelerate configuration of an existing bucket.
 Can be `Enabled` or `Suspended`.
+* `region` - (Optional) If specified, the AWS region this bucket should reside in.
+Otherwise, the region used by the callee.
 * `request_payer` - (Optional) Specifies who should bear the cost of Amazon S3 data transfer.
 Can be either `BucketOwner` or `Requester`.
 By default, the owner of the S3 bucket would incur the costs of any data transfer.
 See [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html)